ycariaco/ycariaco.github.io/_pages/welcome.md

 <div class="hero-text">
   <p>
-    Our vision is to decode the placenta as an adaptive sensor of prenatal exposures through integrated multi-omics, experimental models, and computational biology to understand how maternal environments shape fetal development and long-term health.
+    <strong>Our vision is to establish the placenta as an adaptive sensor of prenatal exposures, whose molecular programs can be decoded through integrated multi-omics to explain<em>—and ultimately improve—<em>fetal outcomes<strong>
   </p>
 </div>